connormcgarr/connormcgarr.github.io/_posts/2025-02-03-km-shadow-stacks.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/kcet31.png" alt="">

 The reason why I have belabored this point is to outline that kernel CET **_REQUIRES_** that HVCI be enabled on Windows!
-We will see specifically why in the next section
+We will see specifically why in the next section.

 Moving on, this call to `nt!VslAllocateKernelShadowStack` will result in a secure system call.
 Note that `_SHADOW_STACK_SECURE_CALL_ARGS` is not a public type and is just a "custom" local type I created in IDA based on reverse engineering.